PerttuHamalainen/MediaAI/README_DRAFT.md

 - Lecture: [Neural networks, part 1](Lessons/LectureSlides/neural_networks_part1.pdf).
 Basics of neural networks, focusing on discriminative models like image classification.
 - Exercise: Image classification, the bread-and-butter of neural networks. [[Open in Colab]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/MNIST.ipynb), [[Solutions]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/MNIST_solutions.ipynb)
 - Optional exercise: Fooling the image classifier with adversarial images.
 This is a bit more advanced topic, but included to demonstrate that discriminative models also have applications in generating images and visualizations.
-We will revisit the topic later. [[Open in Colab]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/AdversarialMNIST.ipynb). **TODO Perttu: provide solutions.**
+We will revisit the topic later. [[Open in Colab]](http://colab.research.google.com/github/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/AdversarialMNIST.ipynb).
 - Optional exercise: Sound classification, to illustrate how processing audio can be done very similarly to images.
 Jupyter notebook: [https://github.com/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/AudioMNIST.ipynb](https://github.com/PerttuHamalainen/MediaAI/blob/master/Code/Jupyter/AudioMNIST.ipynb).
 Note: currently, this notebook only works on [Aalto's Jupyter server](Lessons/Jupyter_Colab_etc.md) or if you run it on your own computer after cloning the course Github repository.
 The audio file management has not yet been reworked for Colab.

 **Day 3 / Thu (Image Generation Models — Nam-Hee Gordon Kim):**

 - Lecture: [Neural networks, part 2](Lessons/LectureSlides/neural_networks_part2.pdf).
 From discriminative to generative models like GANs.
-How to imbue computers with audiovisual imagination? **TODO Nam-Hee: Update.**
+How to imbue computers with audiovisual imagination?
-- Exercise: **TODO Nam-Hee: Develop exercise and link material here.**
+- Exercise: TBD.

 **Day 4 / Fri** **(Lecture Buffer / Exercises or Project Work):**